SasirekhaPV/AWS-CertifiedSolutionsArchitect-Notes/Section 9 - Applications/README.md

 - Tasks represents invocations of various processing steps in an application which can be performed by executable code, web service calls, human actions and scripts
 - Amaazon uses it themselves inside their warehouse when they process payments and a person has to look up and pack the order
 - If you have a scenario question with a human based element, you will NOT be using SQS as humans can't poll the SQS queue.
 Instead, you will be using SWF

+## Simple Notification Service

+- Web service that makes it easy to set up, operate, and send notifications from the cloud
+- It provides developers with a highly scalable, flexible, and cost-effective capability to publish messages from an application and immediately deliver them to subscribers or to other applications
+- Allows push notifications to Apple, Google, Fire OS and Windows Devices as well as Android Devices
+- Can also deliver notifications by SMS text messages or by email to Amazon SQS or to any HTTP endpoint
+- Pushes info to mobile devices
+- Groups multiple recipients using topics.
+A topic is an access point for allowing recipients to dynamically subscribe for identical copies of the same notification.
+- When you set a billing alert for example, that's a billing topic.
+You can have subscribers to that topic.
+- You can group together iOS, Android and SMS recipients.
+When you public once to a topic, SNS delivers appropriately formatted copies of your message to each subscriber
+- To prevent messages being lost, all messages are published to Amazon SNS are stored redundantly across AZs

+## Elastic Transcoder

+- Media Transcoder in the cloud
+- Convert media files from original source format into different formats that will play on smartphones, tablets, PCs, etc.
+- Provides transcoding presets for popular output formats, which means that you don't need to guess about which settings work best on particular devices
+- Pay based on the minutes that you transcode and the resolution at which you transcode as well
+- You have an S3 Bucket -> That triggers a Lambda Function (essentially looks @ video, looks at meta data and sends to transcoder) -> Elastic Transcoder -> Stores the transcoded in another S3 Bucket

+## API Gateway

+- Fully managed service that makes it easy for developers to publish, maintain, monitor and secure APIs at any scale
+- It's basically a doorway into your AWS environment
+- You can create an API that acts as a "front door" for applications to access data, business logic, or functionality from your back-end services, such as applications running on Amazon Elastic Compute Cloud (Amazon EC2), code running on AWS Lambda, or any web application
+- Basically a doorway into your AWS environment
+- The users do an API call to API Gateway (front door to AWS environment) - this could be passed to Lambda, EC2 or DynamoDBZ
+- It can expose HTTP endpoints to define a RESTful API
+- Severless-ly connect to services like Lambda and DynamoDB
+- Send each API endpoint to a different target
+- Run efficiently with low cost
+- Scale effortlessly
+- Track and control usage by API key
+- Throttle requests to prevent attacks (sometimes attackers may flood the API)
+- Maintain multiple versions of API - test and dev for example

+## API Gateway Configuration

+- Define an API (container)
+- Define Resources and nested resources (URL paths)
+- For each response:
+	- Select supported HTTP methods (verbs)
+	- Set security
+	- Choose target (such as EC2, Lambda, DynamoDB, etc.)
+	- Set request and response transformations

+## API Gateway Deployments

+- Deploy API to a stage:
+	- Use API Gateway domain by default
+	- Can use custom domain
+	- Now supports AWS Certificate Manager: free SSL/TLS certs

+## API Gateway Caching

+- Reduces the number of calls made to your endpoints and improve latency of the requests to your API
+- WHen enabling caching for a stage, API Gateway caches responses from your endpoint for a specified TTL period, in seconds
+- It then responds to the requests by looking up the endpoint response from the cache instead of making a request to your endpoint

+## Same Origin Policy

+- In computing, the same-origin policy is an important concept in the web app security model
+- Under the policy, a web browser permits scripts contained in a first web page to access data in a second web page, but only if both web pages have the same origin
+- This is done to prevent Cross-Sit Scripting (XSS) attacks

 # Exam Tips